 These devices don’t consume as much energy as a traditional air conditioner because they only operate a fan.
 The water for the pad is provided by an internal tank that needs to be refilled when the level gets too low to properly cool the air.
 If an evaporative air cooler seems like a smart, money-saving solution for your home, read on for important shopping considerations and to check out some of the best models on the market.

-- BEST FOR SMALL ROOMS: COMFYHOME 3-IN-1 Portable Air Conditioner
+- BEST FOR SMALL ROOMS: LifePlus Evaporative Air Cooler 3 in 1

-- BEST FOR LARGE ROOMS: HESSAIRE MC61M Evaporative Cooler, 5,300 CFM
+- BEST FOR LARGE ROOMS: Hessaire MC61M Evaporative Cooler

-What to Consider When Buying the Best Evaporative Air Cooler
+What to Consider When Choosing the Best Evaporative Air Cooler

 Before choosing an evaporative air cooler for the home, consider the various types available as well as the space that needs cooling, the tank capacity, and features such as wheels, a timer, and an air swing delivery system.